JustineSara/proglang/ReadMe.md

 **Solution - part 1**: in the main function called `run` we create a loop that takes the user input, run it through our eval and then print the result.
 To start the program, use the command line `clj -X main/run`.

 **But**: for the moment, we can quit the program by `ctr+c` which actually stop the whole clojure.
 Let's add an offical command to stop it so our loop is not quite infinite.

+**Solution - part 2**: we add to the grammar so the commands `q!` and `quit!` are recognised, then the tree is also adapted and we have a branching in the main program so that it knows what to do with this new possible output (not printing it).